|Platforms:||PC, Mac, PlayStation, SEGA Saturn|

 |Game Modes:||Singleplayer / Multiplayer|

-Z gets an A for originality.
+Z gets an A for originality, but little else.

 The strategy element in Z (Zed) is a subset of the Command & Conquer mold.
 Yes, you control a force of little robots and vehicles, and yes, you do have to worry about producing them, but gone are building construction and resource collection.
 Instead the gameplay is centered on conquering territory from the opposing team, with each map divided into small sectors that changes color once you gain control of it.